Just For Today Reading: Inspiring Words for Your Healing Journey!

 Downloading NA and AA Readings

-You can find many resources online if you want “Just For Today” readings in PDF.
+You can find many resources online if you are looking for “Just For Today” readings in PDF format.
 NA and AA offer free downloads of their daily readings.
 If you need a PDF in English, Spanish, or Hindi, you can usually find an option that fits your language needs.

 How to Organize Kindle Library for Daily Recovery Readings

 Keeping recovery readings & managing on Kindle can simplify life for those who love technology.
-Make a collection just for recovery materials.
-You can easily find your daily reflections and prayers from NA, AA, or other sources.
+Create a collection specifically for recovery materials.
+You can easily find your daily reflections and prayers at NA, AA, or other sources.
 You can download a whole library of daily meditations and have them ready whenever needed.

 Why You Should Make Separate Folders or Collections